K-Raymond/diceroller/README.md

 This is a basic dice roller for generating random dice.

-Usage is done by,
+Usage is done by:
-./diceroller XdY+Z
+python ./diceroller.py XdY+Z

 There are a small amount of options availble.
 These can be found by,

-./diceroller -h
+python ./diceroller.py -h